How To See All Your Viewers on Twitch

-While there are other streaming platforms out there, like YouTube Gaming and Mixer, Twitch still leads the pack as the leading streaming platform on the market.
-Twitch is the place for video game streamers.
-It’s a platform that allows you to stream your favorite games for other people to enjoy.
+While there are other streaming platforms out there, like YouTube Gaming and Mixer, Twitch still leads the pack.
 Streamers can interact with their viewers through the chat feature and can earn followers and subscribers like many other social media and streaming sites, only this world is about gaming.

 You can make a lot of money using Twitch, but you also have to be good at the game you are playing and interesting enough to engage your viewers in the chat section.
 Over time, as you build up your audience, you’ll become more and more successful on the platform.

-But how do you know how many viewers you actually have?
-Where can you sell your total viewer count?
+But how do you know how many viewers you have?
+Where can you see your total viewer count?

-The following article will explain how you can check your Twitch stats to figure out how many viewers you had during a stream.
-The tool is a good gauge of what works and what doesn’t and can help you perfect your future streams.
+The following article will explain how you can check your Twitch stats to figure out how many viewers you had during a live session.
+The tool is a good gauge of what works and what doesn’t, and it can help you perfect your future streams.

 The “Viewer List” shows you a list of people connected to your chat.
-You can see only registered Twitch users, including those that are inactive at the moment.
-The list will remember all users who visited your channel at least once.
-You can check the list by clicking on the button next to the settings button at the bottom of the chat.
+You can only see registered Twitch users, including those that are inactive at the moment.
+The tool will remember all users who visited your channel at least once.
+You can check the report by clicking on the button next Settings at the bottom of the chat.

-This is not indicative of your total viewer count, though, as it does not account for viewers that are not logged in to a Twitch account.
+This report is not indicative of your total viewer count, though, as it does not account for viewers logged out of their Twitch account.

 How to Check Who is Watching You on Twitch

-To see the total number of viewers in the stream, just look at the red number directly underneath the stream.
-As you can see, there are 28,272 people watching the stream in the screenshot below:
+To see the total number of viewers in the stream, just look at the red number directly underneath.
+As you can see, 28,272 people are watching in the screenshot below:

 Use Twitch Stats to Up Your Game

 All of these categories can help you determine which stream had the biggest viewer count.
-You can then focus your time on streaming the games that had the best results, and stop streaming the ones that were not so popular.
+You can then focus your time on streaming the games that had the best results, and stop or “fix” the ones that were not so popular.

-There are a number of additional metrics Twitch streamers can use to improve their stream and better understand their viewers.
-Here are a few of these important metrics:
+There are several additional metrics that Twitch users can utilize to improve their streams and better understand their viewers.
+Here are a few of those essential metrics.

-Even after you find out how many viewers you had, it’s good to know where they came from.
+Even after discovering how many viewers you had for a particular stream, it’s good to know their access location.
 That will tell you which part of your channel needs additional work.
-For example, if many viewers came from the Browser Page that means that the titles of your streams are working well.
-Otherwise, you may want to rethink your titles to draw more views in.
+For example, if many viewers came from the browser page, it means that the titles of your streams are working well.
+Otherwise, you may want to rethink those titles to draw more views.

 Viewers from Channels

-This category tells you the numbers of viewers that came to watch your stream from another channel.
-Generally, it’s the number of viewers that came to your channel by clicking on it on the sidebar.
+This category tells you the numbers of viewers that watched your stream, coming from another page.
+Generally, it’s the number of viewers that came to your channel through the sidebar of another one.

 Viewers Outside Twitch

-You can tell how many viewers came from outside of Twitch.
-That includes viewers who used your URL in their browsers, as well as viewers that came from other platforms like Medium.
+You can see how many viewers came from outside Twitch, including who used your URL and those from other platforms like Medium.

 Summary of Every Stream

-You can check your stream summary for each stream.
-It will show you how many views you got, when the peak was, the duration of your stream, and other useful information.
+You can check your stream summary for each “formerly” live session.
+It will show you how many views you got, when visits peaked, the duration of your live video, and other useful information.

 For some, the Average Viewers category is the most relevant one.
 Other users might find the Total Views or Max Viewers the most helpful stats.
-Any of these stats can give you valuable insight into your viewers’ likes, dislikes, and behaviors.
+These reports can give you valuable insight into your viewers’ likes, dislikes, and behaviors.

 Use What You Learn to Attract More Viewers

 To be successful on Twitch, you’ll need to track your stats for some time before you get everything right.
 Change the parts that didn’t yield the results you wanted and keep the ones that helped you raise your viewer count.
-It’s a slow process that requires some planning and well-timed execution, but you can make it as a Twitch streamer if you find the right formula.
+It’s a slow process that requires planning and timely execution, but you can truly become an achieved Twitch streamer if you find the right formula.
 Don’t give up, and the results will follow.
 You can also see how many twitch subscribers you have, which helps boost your success as well!

 If you’re looking for a microphone that can do wonders for your twitch stream, try this one.
-Not only is the quality great for the price, but the included pop filter helps your viewers hear less background noise.
+Not only is the quality excellent for the price, but the included pop filter also helps your viewers hear less background noise.